James Hanratty: Testimony of Valerie Storie

 He then retrieved a cloth from the duffle bag, covered Gregsten's bloodied head with it, and ordered Storie to clamber into the back of the car, over Gregsten's body.
 When she refused, the man got out and forced her out of the car at gunpoint, pushing her on to the back seat, where he ordered her to undo her brassiere and remove her underwear before raping her.
-He then ordered Storie to drag Gregsten's body out of the car to the edge of the lay-by 2 or 3 metres away, before ordering her back into the car to start it for him and demonstrate the operation of the gears and switches.
+He then ordered Storie to drag Gregsten's body out of the car to the edge of the lay-by 2 or 3 metres (yards) away, before ordering her back into the car to start it for him and demonstrate the operation of the gears and switches.
 It was clear he either had not driven before, or was unfamiliar with a Morris Minor.
 Storie then left the car and returned to sit beside Gregsten's body.

 The gunman got out of the car and approached her; pleading for her life, she took a pound note from her pocket, screaming, "Here, take this, take the car and go."
 He took several steps back to the car before turning and firing four bullets at her, then reloaded and fired again.
 Of approximately seven bullets fired, five hit Storie; she fell to the ground next to Gregsten and played dead.
 Satisfied he had killed her, the gunman drove off southward with much crashing of gears, in the direction of Luton.

 It was now approximately 3am, six hours after the ordeal had started at Dorney Reach.
 After vainly screaming and waving her petticoat to attract the attention of passing motorists, Storie lost consciousness.